 - Biology Division Small Grants Application

-- The Biology Division of the Council on Undergraduate Research (CUR) is pleased to announce a limited number of research supply grants, up to $250 each, to members of the Biology Division.
+- The Biology Division is pleased to announce a limited number of research supply grants, up to $250 each, to members of the Biology Division.
 These awards are intended especially for projects with undergraduates in which a small grant will make a big difference.
 Award funds will be given as a stipend and do not need to be used during this fiscal year.
 Award recipients are required to acknowledge CUR for support of their research in publications and presentations of work stemming from the support.

 - Grant Preview Service

-- Experience Division members (volunteers) will read rough drafts or nearly complete research proposals and can provide valuable feedback prior to final submission.
-Please reach out to our division councilor, Karen Resendes for more information.
+- Experienced division members (volunteers) will read rough drafts or nearly complete research proposals and provide valuable feedback prior to final submission.
+Please reach out to division councilor Karen K. Resendes for more information.

-- Biology Mentoring the Integration of Research Into the Classroom is inspired by a similar project developed by the American Society of Cell Biology (ASCB) as a way to provide a means for new and future faculty to receive long-term mentorship opportunities in active-learning techniques as advocated by the 2011 AAAS Vision and Change document.
+- The Biology Division's Mentoring the Integration of Research into the Classroom initiative is inspired by a similar project developed by the American Society of Cell Biology (ASCB) as a way to provide a means for new and future faculty to receive long-term mentorship opportunities in active-learning techniques as advocated by the 2011 AAAS Vision and Change document.